Close

 Let’s learn more about its virtual translation in Assetto Corsa Competizione.

-Introducing the Ginetta G55 GT4
+Introducing The Ginetta G55 GT4

 Ginetta is well-known for its commitment to grassroots racing and providing accessible platforms for aspiring racers, especially in the LMP3, GT4 and GT junior categories – even current Formula 1 driver Lando Norris has raced and won in Ginetta machinery during his career.